-- Improved materials receiving areas, including the utilization of modern technology for scanning, tracking and inventorying all incoming materials.
+- Improved materials receiving areas, including the utilisation of modern technology for scanning, tracking and inventorying all incoming materials.
 The receiving areas also have a direct line to the distribution warehouse.
-"It's enabled us to speed up our assembly processes and meet our delivery dates," said Joshua Meyer, Region Manager with Caterpillar Paving Products for Europe, Africa and the Middle East. - Only providing what is needed when it's needed.
-"We now deliver only the components for a specific machine to a station," said Giacomo Minchio, manager of the Minerbio and Rantigny facilities.
-"It improves space utilization, and makes the assembly process more efficient.
+"It's enabled us to speed up our assembly processes and meet our delivery dates," said Joshua Meyer, Region Manager with Caterpillar Paving Products for Europe, Africa and the Middle East. - Only providing what is needed, when it's needed.
+"We now deliver only the components for a specific machine to a station," said Giacomo Minchio, Manager of the Minerbio and Rantigny facilities.
+"It improves space utilisation, and makes the assembly process more efficient.
 It's an improvement that helps avoid waste.
-When we avoid waste, we help our customers with cost." - A major workflow reorganization.
+When we avoid waste, we help our customers with cost." - A major workflow reorganisation.
 "We've reconfigured the lines and the flow," Meyer said.
 "The increased efficiency means the products are built faster, and also improves quality because there are fewer starts and stops along the way." - A reconfiguration of work stations.
 The amount of work to be completed at each station is better balanced.
-Making sure there are quality checks and the right amount of work at each station-and the proper tooling-is part of the improvement plan. - The use of "island" offices.
-Process engineers and managers are now located directly on the line.
+Making sure there are quality checks and the right amount of work at each station, and the proper tooling, is part of the improvement plan. - Process engineers and managers are now located directly on the line.
 "They're essentially in an all-glass bubble on the assembly line," Minchio said.
 "They're closely observing the process.
-If issues arise, they're immediately available to provide solutions and advance production." - More comprehensive pre-delivery inspections.
-The new process includes more inspections for each machine.
-They're extremely comprehensive, and done at various points during the process.
-Machines also are randomly chosen for additional audits.
-Steps also are being taken to eliminate any troublespots in the production line.
+If issues arise, they're immediately advance production."